Skip to content

 Chi tiết...

-How to fix delay-lag-dis-ping-lacenty-spike issues in Tree of Savior with RIPDELAY Application easily and quickly!
+How to fix delay-lag-dis-ping-lacenty-spike issues in World of Tanks with RIPDELAY Application easily and quickly!

 Step 1 → Download RIPDELAY Application: https://ripdelay.com/download/ Step 2 → Setup RIPDELAY Application (Run file RIPDELAY_Setup.exe that you just downloaded).
 Step 3 → Run RIPDELAY icon on desktop.
 Step 4